Free-energy estimates from nonequilibrium trajectories under varying-temperature protocols: Introduction

-In what follows we sketch the derivation of \eq{jmod} and \eq{fmod}.
-Details of the derivation are given in Sections S2--S4, which follow \cc{crooks1998nonequilibrium} with minor notational changes~\footnote{We also show that the Jarzynski equality becomes the staged Zwanzig formula for free-energy perturbation if the trajectory remains in equilibrium, and becomes the formula for thermodynamic integration if, in addition, the control parameters change in infinitesimal increments; related limiting forms were derived in~\cc{jarzynski1997nonequilibrium} within the framework of Hamiltonian dynamics.}.
-We use simulation models of a colloidal particle in an optical trap and a ferromagnet undergoing magnetization reversal to illustrate that the fluctuation relation \eq{fmod} holds for varying-temperature protocols.
-Moreover, such protocols can give rise to smaller fluctuations of $\Omega$ and better convergence properties of \eq{jmod} than do fixed-temperature protocols for $W$ and \eq{jarz}, allowing more accurate extraction of free-energy differences.
+In \s{sketch} we sketch the derivation of \eq{jmod} and \eq{fmod}.
+Details of the derivation are given in Appendix~\ref{gen}, which follows \cc{crooks1998nonequilibrium} with minor notational changes~\footnote{We also show that the Jarzynski equality becomes the staged Zwanzig formula for free-energy perturbation if the trajectory remains in equilibrium, and becomes the formula for thermodynamic integration if, in addition, the control parameters change in infinitesimal increments; related limiting forms were derived in~\cc{jarzynski1997nonequilibrium} within the framework of Hamiltonian dynamics.}.
+In \s{constant} we introduce a simulation model of a colloidal particle in an optical trap, and use it to show, in \s{simple}, that the fluctuation relations \eq{jmod} and \eq{fmod} hold for varying-temperature protocols.
+Notably, such protocols can give rise to smaller fluctuations of $\Omega$ and better convergence properties of \eq{jmod} than do fixed-temperature protocols for $W$ and \eq{jarz}, allowing more accurate extraction of free-energy differences.
+In \s{varying} we show that this difference is particularly pronounced in the presence of a phase transition, where the ability to vary temperature allows us to choose protocols that lead to much lower dissipation than the best fixed-temperature protocols.
+We conclude in \s{conclusions}.